ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 - PBS -- scenario files with Dealer code wrapped in code to import into BBOalert and create the buttons to load the code into BBO Practice Table Deal Source/Advanced.

-Then for each file in the PBS folder, there is a corresponding file in each of these folders.
+Then, for each file in the PBS folder, there is a corresponding file in each of these folders.

 - dlr -- Dealer code striped from PBS files with Imports resolved (OneExtract.py)
 - pbn -- dlr files are run through BBO's Dealer to create pbn files (makeOnePBN.cmd & oneComment.py)